davebulaval/notification/README.md

 </div>

-# Notif - The notification package for every Python project
+# Notif - The Notification Package for Every Python Project

 Notif is an easy-to-use package to send notifications from a Python script.